bura2017/clouni.github.io/source/en/server.md

 ansible-playbook main.yaml -i hosts.ini
 ~~~

 **IMPORTANT!** For authentication in the cloud based on OpenStack Clouni uses the clouds.yaml file.
 You can download it from your cloud provider site.
 It is necessary to place this file in /etc/openstack dir on the client's computer (in the case of easy install or docker install), or on a server with grpc cotea.
-The same logic applies to the ~/.avs/credentials and ~/.ams/config files when using the AmazonAWS provider.
+The same logic applies to the ~/.aws/credentials and ~/.aws/config files when using the Amazon AWS provider.
 **Do not forget to enter your password/token in this file.**

 **For local deployment:**